Last Updated: December 12, 2020

 Whether you’re an existing employee or applying for a job with us, we’ll process specific information relevant for your employment and application.
 The principles in this Privacy Policy will also apply to your employment and application.

-technology and methods to make our online channels safer, no security measures are perfect or impenetrable.
+Although we regularly review our security procedures and evaluate new technology and methods to make our online channels safer, no security measures are perfect or impenetrable.

 Our customers, employees and partners also play an important role in protecting information.
 We encourage customers to choose passwords that are difficult for others to guess and to keep their personal passwords secret.